© 2024 University of Missouri - KBIA

 Executive producers of River Town are Janet Saidi, and me, Tina Casagrand Foss, in partnership with PRX.

-Kiana Fernandes is a senior at the Missouri School of Journalism.
+Kiana Fernandes is a graduate student at the Missouri School of Journalism.

 Tina Casagrand Foss is the founder, publisher, and editor-in-chief of The New Territory.
 Raised in the Gasconade River Valley of the northern Ozark border, her love for mossy woods knows no bounds.
 She graduated from the University of Missouri with degrees in magazine journalism and anthropology and worked as a freelance environmental journalist before starting The New Territory.
 As executive director of The New Territory Magazine’s newly formed nonprofit, she looks forward to a long future of reaching more readers, fostering Midwestern writers and editors, and nurturing connections among New Territory readers both on and off the page.
 Tina lives in Jefferson City, Missouri, just a mile away from the Missouri River.